ensarkovankaya/go-notification-app/README.md

 In this example, set the unique ID (`c6e22413-17a9-43f3-ad66-b83cb8be515e` in this example) as the `WEBHOOK_ID` environment variable in the `.env` file.

+webhook.site response should be configured as below:
+- Set response status code to `202`
+- Set response content to `{"messageId": "random-message-id", "message": "Accepted"}`

 4. Build the application:

 Choose the appropriate build platform values for your system from the table below: